Take an Official State-Approved Hunter Safety Course

 Most Wisconsin hunter education courses require a parent or guardian to provide consent for minors to enroll.
 This is a standard practice to ensure that youth have adult supervision and support throughout the course.
 Some courses may also require a parent or guardian to accompany the youth during certain in-person sessions, such as field days or live-fire exercises.

-To find a state-approved hunter education course in Wisconsin, prospective students can visit this link.
-This resource provides a comprehensive list of available courses, including in-person and online options.
+If you need to find a state-approved hunter safety course in Wisconsin, you can visit Wisconsin’s hunter education page.
+This resource provides a list of approved courses, including online and in-person options, making it easier to fulfill the requirement.

 While hunter education is required for license purchase for those born after 1973, younger children who hunt under supervision may not need a license depending on the species and hunting season.
 However, once a youth hunter reaches the age where they can hunt independently, completing hunter education becomes essential for legal hunting.